Kryvyi Rih: German occupation

-In 1939, 12,745 Jews had lived in Krivoy Rog, comprising about 6% of the total population.
+In 1939, 12,745 Jews had lived in Kryvyi Rih, comprising about 6% of the total population.
 Those who did not leave the city during the organized evacuation were systematically concentrated and murdered by the Nazi occupiers during the Holocaust.
 The first mass killing of two to three hundred by an Einsatzkommando occurred at the end of August 1941 at a brick works.
 On 14–15 October a combination of SS, German police and Ukrainian auxiliaries murdered 7,000 more at an iron ore mine.
 Children were thrown into the pits alive.